-SECTION 1 Introduction 107 Section 1.1 What to do if you have a problem or concern Section 1.2 What about the legal terms?
-SECTION 2 You can get help from government organizations that are not connected with us108 Section 2.1 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
-108 Section 3.1 Should you use the process for coverage decisions and appeals?
+SECTION 1 Introduction 117 Section 1.1 What to do if you have a problem or concern 117 Section 1.2 What about the legal terms?
+SECTION 2 You can get help from government organizations that are not connecte with us Section 2.1 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
+118 Section 3.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
-COVERAGE D ECISIONS AND APPEALS109 SECTION 4 A guide to the basics of coverage decisions and appeals 109 Section 4.1 Asking for coverage decisions and making appeals: the big picture 109 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
-111 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal112 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
-SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights
+COVERAGE DECISIONS AND APPEALS 119 SECTION 4 A guide to the basics of coverage decisions and appeals 119 Section 4.1 Asking for coverage decisions and making appeals: the big picture 119 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal 120 Section 4.3 Which section of this chapter gives the details for your situation?
+120 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal 121 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care 121 Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) 126 Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
+SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 132 Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date 134 Section 6.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 137 Section 6.4 What if you miss the deadline for making your Level 1 Appeal?
+138

-2021 Evidence of Coverage for Allwell Medicare Simple (HMO) Chapter 7.
+2022 Evidence of Coverage for Wellcare TexanPlus Patriot Giveback (HMO) Chapter 7.
 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)